jrlmx/sourdough/README.md

 ## To-Do

-- [ ] Add more customization options for package installation.
+- [ ] Add more prompts & options for package installation.
+- [ ] Implement a package list with composer and npm packages to be installed.
 - [ ] Include better error handling for unsupported systems.